 "I hadn't planned to become a mumpreneur, really, I sort of started my business by accident.
 When my son was born in October 2006, I needed to be able to comfort him while still being able to get on with day-to-day tasks in the home and look after my toddler.

 "After failing to find a suitable baby carrier to buy, I decided to design my own.
 The result was a sling and I was very pleased with it.
 When friends saw it, they asked me to make them one.
 The seeds of the business were sown.

 "Following word-of-mouth recommendations, demand grew until I realised I had the basis on which I could start a business.
-The launch of my online store in February 2008 really kicked things off and soon I had customers all over the UK.
+The launch of my online store really kicked things off, and soon I had customers all over the UK.

 "I was able to start my mumpreneur business on a very tight budget, which is always advisable, because it lessens risk.
 In any case, I didn't have a great deal of money to invest.

 "When it comes to borrowing money, I'd advise caution.
 I've made a conscious decision to put profits back into my business, enabling me to grow it organically, without having to seek a loan or investment elsewhere.

 "It's important for any business to have a USP – unique selling proposition.
 It sets you apart from the competition.
 What makes my products so special?
 SnugBaby slings come in a range of stylish designs, so visually, they look very nice.
 But their superior comfort for parent and child is what really makes them different.

 "Safety is a key consideration.
 One of my proudest moments was when I had my products tested against the British Standard for baby carriers.
 They passed first time and having this as a stamp of approval is fantastic – it gives my business and its products additional credibility.